morningred88/AWS/DOP-C01_Devops_Prof/Policies_Standards_Automation/Policies_Standards_notes.md

 Step 3: In the created maintenance Window, register target for maintenance window.

 Step 4: In the created maintenance Window, register task - run command, **AWS-RunPatchBaseline**.
 This command will run all the patch baseball suitable for the target of the maintenance Window

+### SSM - Inventory

+Inventory is used to list all the staff running on the target instances tracked by SSM Agent.
+But more importantly, you are able to see what is available for each instances.

+You can set up inventory filtered by resource groups, tags or inventory types.